 Then comes the food, oh god I really miss the food.
 During Tet festival, we make a bunch of traditional food to invite families and friends to come over for gatherings.
 You can find traditional dishes like steamed rice cake, spring rolls, jellied meat, dried fruits, dried seeds, … in every Vietnamese house.
 Preparations for these dishes are pretty extensive but super fun, as every family member joins the process and has a great time together.

 The time for family

 On the last day of the lunar year, my family used to have dinner together, pray for our ancestors’ blessing, watch Tet’s special comedy show “Tao Quan”, and then cheer each other with the best wishes when the clock turns 0:00.
 It was the warmest family moment for me, and probably for every Vietnamese spending time with their family.
 The first day of the lunar year represents a fresh start, the cleansing of the past misfortunes, and hopes for brighter days.
-It is believed that a great first day will result in a whole lucky year, so everyone will try their best to avoid negative emotions, dress nicely, always smile and spend the best wishes to each other.
+It is believed that a great first day will result in a whole lucky year.
+So everyone will try their best to avoid negative emotions, dress nicely, and spend the best wishes to each other.

 I can seriously talk about Tet forever with sparkles in my eyes, it is just so special.
 If I might wake your interest about this unique festival, take a deeper look into its cultural richness and you might fall in love with it just as much as I did.
 Happy Lunar new year to all my fellow friends!